rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Operators-And-Math.md

 double z = y / x // 4/3 = 1.33~?
 ```

-While the expected value of `z` is 1.33~, this is not the case. `z` ends up having a value of 1.
+While the expected value of `z` is 1.33~, this is not the case. `z` actually ends up having a value of 1.

-\
-\
-Why do you think this is?
+*Why do you think this is?*

 <details>
 While the expected value of <code>z</code> is 1.33~, this is not the case. <code>z</code> ends up having a value of 1.
 This is because since <b>both</b> <code>x</code> and <code>y</code> are of type <code>int</code>, it rounds to the nearest integer.
 To avoid this, <b>make sure that at least one of the types you are dividing by is of type</b> <code>z</code>